ERDDAP

 - Encourage clients to request subsets of the data if that is all that is needed.

-If the client only needs data for a small region or at a lower resolution, that is what
+If the client only needs data for a small region or at a lower resolution,

-they should request.
 Subsetting is a central focus of the protocols ERDDAP supports for

 requesting data.